NuclearGandhi/technion_second_brain/Technion/LSY1/LSY1_009 Frequency Domain Analysis.md

 - The system is stable, so in steady state the [[LSY1_004 Linear State-Space Equation#Impulse Response|impulse response]] decays to zero:
 	$$y_{\delta}(t)=0$$
-- For the same reason, the response converges to the static gain:
+- For the same reason, the [[LSY1_007 Laplace Transform#Steady-State and Transients|step response]] converges to the static gain:
 	$$\begin{aligned}
 y_{\text{step}}(t) & =G(0) \\[1ex]
  & =2